Remi Dujardin: International career

 Dujardin has represented Hong Kong internationally on the youth level, being a regular team member of Hong Kong U-23 from 2017 to 2019.

+In May 2026, Dujardin was called up to the Hong Kong senior squad for the international friendly matches in June against Mongolia and Cambodia.

+On 9 June 2026, Dujardin made his international debut for Hong Kong in a friendly match against Cambodia.

 Personal life

 Dujardin's younger brother Alexandre is also a professional footballer.
 They are born to a French father and Taiwanese mother.

 During the 2022 season, the brothers played on opposing sides for the first time when Alexandre played for HKFC and Remi played for Sham Shui Po.